-21. Arlington Zoning Bylaws, Article 8, Section 1 "Off-Street Parking Requirements": The Applicant requests a waiver of the minimum parking requirements (1 space per efficiency unit, 1.15 per single bedroom and 1 .5 spaces per two-bedroom unit and 2 spaces per three-bedroom unit) to allow for a parking ratio of no less than .76 spaces per unit associated with the senior residential building.
-The amount of parking proposed by Applicant was deemed appropriate by the peer reviewer.
+22. Arlington Zoning Bylaws, Article 8, Section 1 "Off-Street Parking Requirements": The Applicant requests a waiver of the minimum parking requirements (1 space per efficiency unit, 1.15 per single bedroom and 1.5 spaces per two-bedroom unit and 2 spaces per three-bedroom unit) to allow for a parking ratio of no less than 0.76 spaces per unit associated with the senior residential building.
+The two end units in the row of duplex buildings along Dorothy Road can only accommodate one parking space each.